BSc(Hons) Sport Rehabilitation

 |Year||Written exam assessment||Coursework assessment||Practical exam assessment||% check|

-This course is accredited by the British Association of Sport Rehabilitators and Trainers (BASRaT) which is on the accredited register regulated by the Professional Standards Authority.
+This course is accredited by the British Association of Sport Rehabilitators and Trainers (BASRaT).
+BASRaT holds the Register for Sport Rehabilitation which is accredited by the Professional Standards Authority (PSA).

-When you graduate, you'll automatically be eligible for BASRaT membership.
+When you graduate, you'll be eligible to apply for BASRaT graduate membership and registration.

 Get help to find a placement and support throughout from department staff and our award-winning careers service.